decaporg/decap-cms/website/content/docs/configuration-options.md

 ## Media Library

-Media library integrations are configured via the `media_library` property, and it's value should be an object with at least a `name` property.
+Media library integrations are configured via the `media_library` property, and its value should be an object with at least a `name` property.
 A `config` property can also be used for options that should be passed to the library in use.